Custody When Your Ex-Spouse Passes

 Another case where automatic guardianship is not awarded to the surviving parent is when the custodial parent enters another marriage, and their new partner adopts the child.
 For example, if the child’s mother remarried before passing on and her new partner adopted the child, the stepparent’s adoption overrides the surviving parent’s rights to automatic custody.
 In such cases, the stepparent may take custody of the child after the custodial parent’s death.
 This is typically the case even when there is a surviving biological parent.

-Let Our Divorce Attorneys Help
+Let Our Montgomery County Family Law Attorneys Help